 AML compliance in the US goes back to the Bank Secrecy Act (BSA) of 1970.
 It includes tracking suspicious activity, scrutinizing foreign transactions, and reporting cash transactions over $10,000, which are regulations we observe today.

-Fast-forward to 2001, when the world was shocked by the 9/11 events, we faced another significant AML compliance requirement with the Patriot Act.
+Fast-forward to 2001, when the world was shocked by the 9/11 events, and we faced another significant AML compliance requirement with the Patriot Act.
 It obliges financial institutions to collect information on individuals holding or opening new financial accounts.

 However, the Panama Papers scandal exposed the Patriot Act’s limitations.
 We learn that enhanced due diligence measures were ineffective in stopping the rogue offshore finance industry from using illegal funds.
 To address this issue, in 2016, the government introduced new requirements specifically for onboarding business customers, known as KYB.

-- Financial Action Task Force (FATF)
+- The Financial Action Task Force (FATF)

 Related: Global KYB Compliance — Top 3 Challenges and Solutions

-What is Required to Verify a Company?
+What is Required to Verify a Company in Practice?

 2. Conducting Due Diligence